pokerth/pokerth-live/README.md

 April note (for live.pokerth.net):
 *Login as Guest (username/password disabled)
-*Logins only work on Main FR Server
+*Login only works for Main FR Server

 ## Installation